 Understandably, without timely treatment, volvulus can lead to a number of critical problems.
 For example, acute dehydration, cardiac arrhythmias, gastric perforation or even rupture of the stomach.
 When the stomach ruptures, the lining of the abdominal wall will get inflamed.
 This can lead to shock, and death.

-Some of the classic symptoms of dog bloat include:
+Some of the classic symptoms include:

 - Unproductive attempts to vomit